kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/HeritageQuest_Online/README.md

 # HeritageQuest Online
-** This stanza needs manual review at [https://www.oclc.org/support/services/ezproxy/documentation/db/heritagequestonline.en.html](https://www.oclc.org/support/services/ezproxy/documentation/db/heritagequestonline.en.html) **
+** This stanza needs manual review at [https://help.oclc.org/Library_Management/EZproxy/Database_stanzas/HeritageQuest_Online](https://help.oclc.org/Library_Management/EZproxy/Database_stanzas/HeritageQuest_Online) **

 ## Some of OCLC's notes for this stanza

-HeritageQuest Online requires SSL configuration and the following database stanza in config.txt :
+NOTE: This stanza uses EZproxy for authentication only; after authenticating, users will (by design) drop out of the proxy.

-Please note that this stanza uses EZproxy for authentication only; after authenticating, users will (by design) drop out of the proxy.
+&nbsp;